lsaravia/SpeciesRankSurface/Notes.md

 1. Beck C (1990) Upper and lower bounds on the Renyi dimensions and the uniformity of multifractals.
 Phys D Nonlinear Phenom 41: 67–78. doi:10.1016/0167-2789(90)90028-N.

 These quantities describe the scaling behaviour of the regions in phase space where the measure is most concentrated (D(+infinit)) or most rarified (D(-infinit)).

+1. Hurlbert AH (2004) Species–energy relationships and habitat complexity in bird communities.
+Ecol Lett 7: 714–720. doi:10.1111/j.1461-0248.2004.00630.x.

+In this paper, my objective is twofold.
+First, I test the

+Spatial autocorrelation is necessarily present in these geographic data, and some believe that it leads to inflated estimates of the number of degrees of freedom in significance tests.
+However, the statistically significant relationships presented in this study would remain significant at P < 0.01 if only 1% of the observations were statistically independent.
+Thus, the probability of an increased type I error rate due to spatial autocorrelation appears to be negligible for the relationships reported here.